-This is a brief tutorial to explore how OpenRefine can be used to interrogate and clean your own dataset.
+This tutorial will lead you through an exploration of OpenRefine and demonstrate how it can be used to interrogate and clean your own dataset.

-It acknowledges the wonderful tutorial: Seth van Hooland, Ruben Verborgh and Max De Wilde, “Cleaning Data with OpenRefine,” Programming Historian (05 August 2013), http://programminghistorian.org/lessons/cleaning-data-with-openrefine as well as the basic tutorials provide at OpenRefine.org and their curated tutorial list: https://github.com/OpenRefine/OpenRefine/wiki/External-Resources
+It freely acknowledges the wonderful introductory tutorial: Seth van Hooland, Ruben Verborgh and Max De Wilde, “Cleaning Data with OpenRefine,” Programming Historian (05 August 2013), http://programminghistorian.org/lessons/cleaning-data-with-openrefine as well as the basic tutorials provide at OpenRefine.org and their curated tutorial list: https://github.com/OpenRefine/OpenRefine/wiki/External-Resources

 So, let’s get started…